-This is an area where contacting the experts from Metso can be the right choice to take.
-Not just because Metso has been designing, manufacturing and maintaining field devices for several decades but also because it has developed an extensive service knowledge and portfolio.
-So if a maintenance manager calls Metso with a problem, it’s highly likely that they will have already seen and resolved similar problems in comparable plants.
-As Mr. Timo Hänninen, the Vice President of Metso’s Services business indicates: “to help our customers achieve outstanding long-term process performance with high reliability and safety, we are continuously developing our service knowledge, capability and offering.
+This is an area where contacting the experts from Neles can be the right choice to take.
+Not just because Neles has been designing, manufacturing and maintaining field devices for several decades but also because it has developed an extensive service knowledge and portfolio.
+So if a maintenance manager calls Neles with a problem, it’s highly likely that they will have already seen and resolved similar problems in comparable plants.
+As Mr. Timo Hänninen, the Vice President of Services business indicates: “to help our customers achieve outstanding long-term process performance with high reliability and safety, we are continuously developing our service knowledge, capability and offering.
 Our flow control service networks are quite unique and enable good service levels for our customer globally.”

-When called upon to help a client streamline its maintenance activities, Metso Flow Control Services will normally recommend and execute an installed base analysis.
+When called upon to help a client streamline its maintenance activities, Services team will normally recommend and execute an installed base analysis.
 As Mr. Hänninen succinctly puts it: “if you don’t know which field devices you have, where they are located and the job they are doing, then how can you expect to improve equipment and plant reliability?
 And accurate device information is essential if you genuinely wish to streamline the ordering of spare parts for scheduled maintenance activities as well as to ensure fast recovery from an unexpected shutdown.”

 Asked why plants didn’t keep more reliable records of their own devices, Mr. Hänninen explains how easy it is for process facilities to lose track of their installed devices.
 “The reasons are many and diverse.
 For example data update is a challenge in every company and over the years data gets corrupted.
 Therefore it’s difficult to rely on data from asset and maintenance management systems.”